Last Updated on August 24, 2023 by Carla Jonas

 - Watch documentaries – sometimes, all it takes for a full lifestyle change is watching the right documentary, so start with this list of recommendations.

-If you’re decided to get started on your slow fashion journey, a reorganization of your jewelry box is definitely due.
+If you’re decided to get started on your slow fashion journey and committed to never going back to fast fashion, a reorganization of your jewelry box is definitely due.
+After all, ethical fashion is all about better choices.
 By curating a collection of made-to-last jewelry and timeless classics and donating everything that is not designed to achieve those goals, you are already halfway there.
-And when it comes to bling, there’s nothing more timeless than elegant pearls and statement necklaces.
+And when it comes to bling, there’s nothing more timeless than elegant pearls and statement necklaces, perfectly paired with your arsenal of elegant rings, chic bracelet styles and dangle earrings.
 A classic white pearl necklace goes a long way in making you look chic in every occasion – and what’s better, it’s the kind of piece that doesn’t come with an expiration date.
 Shop our collection of Pearl Necklaces in lustrous white for classic, elegant pearls that last a lifetime.